Facilitation & workshops

 I have lots of experience in editing and feedback for poetry, as well as essay and other forms of creative writing.
 I am able to provide written or verbal feedback depending on your preference, and have a quick turn-around time where required.
 Whether it’s a poem, a collection, a book, or a PhD, get in touch to discuss your requirements.

-From podcast to poetry and novel, I have worked as a sensitivity reader commissioned both directly and through organisations.
+From podcast to poetry and novel, I have worked as a sensitivity reader commissioned both directly and through organisations, most recently for the Tan France’s Queer Icons series.
 I am confident exploring themes of gender and sexuality from multiple angles of the queer lens (as a genderqueer person who has lived as everything from a lesbian to a gay man, via a rather delightful FtM transition), as well as lived experience with progressive physical impairment, disability, mental health problem, neurodivergence, and being hard of hearing.
 As someone who went from walking to wheels, and now uses a ventilator, I’ve got a wide spread of experience from which to draw when I consider how these topics are approached in your work.